 You set the camera to take pictures once every five or 10 seconds.
 The photos are stored in video format.
 When you export the file to Day 6's GameFinder software, the software sifts through the thousands of images to find the ones with movement in them.
 The software then condenses the pictures with movement in them into a short video.

 Capturing only time-lapse images is an entirely different philosophy from the norm when it comes to trail cams, and Day 6 Outdoors' argument for it is a compelling one.
 Because conventional trail cams only take pictures when their infrared detection circuits detect movement, they are limited by the length of their detection range.
 In contrast, the PlotWatcher Pro will watch an entire field.
 This means you'll capture distant animals on the PlotWatcher Pro that you wouldn't with a conventional game camera.

 Trail cameras often have a time-lapse mode on them, but often the shortest intervals they will shoot is once every five minutes.
-In that time an animal could come and go without ever being caught on camera.
+In that time, an animal could come and go without ever being caught on camera.
 The PlotWatcher Pro can be set to shoot once every five seconds, so you won't miss any action.

 There are downsides, however, to using the PlotWatcher Pro.
-In order to save time during the viewing process and to save space on the SD memory card, the PlotWatcher Pro stores its photos to video format.
-This results in footage that is of a lower quality than you get with other top game cameras, and wildlife can appear blurry, especially if they're over 100 feet away.
+In order to save time during the viewing process and to save space on the SD memory card, the camera stores its photos to video format.
+This results in footage of a lower quality than you get with other top game cameras, and wildlife can appear blurry, especially if they're over 100 feet away.